serpent-os/onboarding/README.md

 The `build-all.sh` script builds the serpent tooling in the order listed above.

+## Initial moss setup

+To be able to actually use moss, its various databases need to be initialised.

+This can be accomplished with the following set of commands:

+    mkdir destdir
+    # add a moss .stone collection from which to install packages
+    moss -D destdir ar protosnek https://dev.serpentos.com/protosnek/x86_64/stone.index
+    # list available packages/.stones in the configured .stone collection
+    moss la -D destdir

+Install a useful (if minimal) set of .stones:

+    moss it -D destdir systemd coreutils util-linux dash bash which dbus dbus-broker nano

+Boot a systemd-nspawn container with the installed minimal Serpent OS system:

+    sudo systemd-nspawn -D destdir -b

+To stop and exit the systemd-nspawn container, issue the following command:

+    systemctl poweroff

+NB: Do NOT install `moss` to or within the destdir root used for the systemd-nspawn container, as this version is not compatible with the one used outside the container.

 ## Support

 Please refer to the [website](https://serpentos.com) for instructions on how to get in touch with the Serpent OS developers.